baruamrinal/plucker/README.md

 # plucker
-A google chrome extension for listing live docker instances
+A google chrome extension for listing live docker instances.
+The name plucker says that it's a pluggin on docker.

 # prerequisite